-Kaori Heat Treatment Industry Co., Ltd. provide two or more types of delivery conditions to certain customers based on consideration of order requirements.
-As the timing of recognizing sales revenue is related to the delivery conditions of orders, we identified revenue recognition for these specific customers was identified it as a key audit matter.
-For the accounting policies related to revenue recognition, see Notes 4(1) and 20 of the financial statements.
+Kaori Heat Treatment Industry Co., Ltd. and its subsidiaries provide two or more types of delivery conditions to certain customers based on consideration of order requirements.
+As the timing of recognizing sales revenue is related to the delivery conditions of orders, we identified revenue recognition for these specific customers as a key audit matter.
+For the accounting policies related to revenue recognition, see Notes 4(1) and 20 of the consolidated financial statements.